SDSilicus/ccda-xslt-vulnerabilities/README.md

-## Security vulnerabilities in C-CDA display: a case study
+## Case study: security vulnerabilities in C-CDA display

-## For background

-See my [smartplatforms.org blog post](http://smartplatforms.org/2014/04/security-vulnerabilities-in-ccda-display/)
-describing the details of three security vulnerabilities in C-CDA Display using CDA.xsl in HL7's CDA.xsl.
+For background, see my [smartplatforms.org blog post](http://smartplatforms.org/2014/04/security-vulnerabilities-in-ccda-display/) describing the details of three security vulnerabilities in C-CDA Display using HL7's CDA.xsl.

-## The story

-Last month I discovered a set of security vulnerabilities in a **well-known commericial EHR product** that I'll pseudonomously call "Friendly Web EHR".
+Last month I discovered a set of security vulnerabilities in a **well-known commercial EHR product** that I'll pseudonymously call "Friendly Web EHR".
 Here's the story...

 ### Discovery

 I was poking around my account in Friendly Web EHR, examining MU2 features like C-CDA display and Direct messaging.
-I use the "file upload" feature to upload some sample documents from SMART's [Sample C-CDA Repository on GitHub](https://github.com/chb/sample_ccdas) to see how well they rendered.
-At the time, I was thinking about the user experience.
+I used "document upload" feature to upload some C-CDAs from SMART's [Sample C-CDA Repository](https://github.com/chb/sample_ccdas).
+At the time, I was curious about the user experience.
 (Specifically, I was bemoaning how clunky the standard XSLT-based C-CDA rendering looks.)
-I was curious to see how the C-CDA viewer was embedded into the EHR.
-Direct DOM insertion?
+I wondered how the C-CDA viewer was embedded into the EHR.
+Was it by direct DOM insertion?
 Inline frames?
 I opened up Chrome Developer Tools to take a look.

 It turned out to be an `iframe` pointing to a standalone C-CDA viewer module.